roytang/blog/content/quotes/tic.md

 ### 694

-<hunter> this is a good time to invade america
+&lt;hunter&gt; this is a good time to invade america

 ---

 ### 695

-<hunter> none of these explanations are satisfactory
+&lt;hunter&gt; none of these explanations are satisfactory

-<hunter> you are not smarter than a fifth grader
+&lt;hunter&gt; you are not smarter than a fifth grader

 ---